Instant replay: Use by officials

 Some sports organizations allow referees or other officials to consult replay footage before making or revising a decision about an unclear or dubious play; this is variously called video-assisted referee (VAR), video referee, video umpire, instant replay official, television match official, third umpire, or challenge.
 Other organizations allow video evidence only after the end of the contest, for example, to penalize a player for misconduct or fouls not noticed by the officials during play.

 The role of the video referee differs; often, they can only be called upon to adjudicate on specific events.
 When instant replay does not provide conclusive proof, rules may say whether the original call stands or whether a particular call must be done (most usually no score).

 Leagues using instant replay in official decision-making include the National Hockey League, National Football League, Canadian Football League, Major League Soccer, National Women's Soccer League, National Basketball Association, Women's National Basketball Association, and Major League Baseball.
 It is also used internationally in field hockey and rugby union.
 Since 2017, some association football competitions have employed a "Video Assistant Referee" (aka "VAR").

-Due to the cost of television cameras and other equipment needed for a video referee to function, most sports only employ them at a professional or top-class level sports.
+Due to the cost of television cameras and other equipment needed for a video referee to function, most sports only employ them in professional or top-class level play.